Baby & Toddler Sleep Survival Guide (What Actually Helped Us Get Through It)

 Good sleep habits start early—but not in the way people think.

 For the first few months (especially that “fourth trimester”), focus less on strict schedules and more on routines.
-Stick to the same general flow before bed so your baby starts to recognize what’s coming.
+Stick to the same general flow before naps and bedtime so your baby starts to recognize what’s coming.

 For us, that looks like this in the early days: